 Are you a systems-focused educator in Alaska, Oregon or Washington?
 Have you been working to engage communities, families, and students in re-imagining a more equitable education system?

 Despite efforts to involve communities and families, many education systems struggle to engage local partners beyond symbolic input.
 The Co-design Fellowship supports teams by centering community voices in re-designing education systems.

 The fellowship is a year-long learning experience and community of action.
 We invite systems leaders to team up with educators, youth, families, and communities — particularly those underserved by our system — to apply.

 Building from research from the Family Leadership Design Collaborative, the fellowship uses a cohort model where teams learn together and receive support over the course of a year.
 We provide an in-depth launch, quarterly online meetings, and small-group coaching.
 All participating teams will receive training, team coaching, and additional resources valuing $50,000.

-Applications are due May 4, 2023, by 6 pm PT.
-The award recipients will be announced on Wednesday, May 17, 2023.
+Applications are due May 21, 2023, by 5 pm PT.
 The fellowship will launch in early June and continue for one year.

 The Family Leadership Design Collaborative (FLDC) is a national network of scholars, practitioners, and family and community leaders who work to center racial equity in family engagement.
 Learn more at the Family Leadership Design Collaborative Website.